marvinofneptune/Scifair/README.md

 # Description
 A set of Python scripts used in the 2019/20 science fair.
 Created by Aiden Lee
+# Files
+words_alpha.txt is the wordlist. rawData.txt is the raw output from a run of all 3 programs.
 # Scripts
 Samplecracker.py is the base platform on which all other crackers are based.
 SciFairm209 requires a config file m209keys.cfg (included)